 His past project, dealing with Buddhist notions of intersubjectivity, was a recipient of the Marie Curie Grant from the European Union CORDIS.

-His recent monograph, A Buddhist Yogācāra Theory of Metaphor (Oxford University Press, 2018), winner of the Toshihide Numata Award 2018, deals with Indian philosophy of language and the Yogācāra philosophy of language and experience in particular.
+His monograph, A Buddhist Yogācāra Theory of Metaphor (Oxford University Press, 2018), winner of the Toshihide Numata Award 2018, deals with Indian philosophy of language and the Yogācāra philosophy of language and experience in particular.
+Most recently, he has coedited with Maria Heim and Chakravarthi Ram-Prasad The Bloomsbury Research Handbook of Emotions in Classical Indian Philosophy (Bloomsbury Academics, 2021).

 Current research interests include Buddhist notions of nonconcpetuality and action, and the role and meaning of Buddhist poetic literature.
-He is currently working on a book manuscript on the works of Buddhist poet and philosopher Aśvaghoṣa.
+He is currently working on a book manuscript on the works of Buddhistpoet and philosopher Aśvaghoṣa under a four year grant form the Israeli Science Foundation (ISF).